Club Fantastic Tour: Opening acts

 The group decided to go back to their clubbing roots and had Gary Crowley (of Capital Radio) as the opening DJ act.
 Also included were some body-poppers called Eklypse who did dance routines for over an hour before the show.

 Set list

-The first set saw the band play most of the hits from the Fantastic album before George Michael was on stage alone singing tracks like "Careless Whisper", an unreleased track.
+The first set saw the band play most of the hits from the Fantastic album before Michael was on stage alone singing songs like "Careless Whisper", a then-unreleased track.

 The average set list was as follows: